John Grenville: Biography

-Grenville began his academic career at the University of Nottingham where he was successively Assistant Lecturer, Lecturer and Reader in History.
+Grenville began his academic career at the University of Nottingham where he was an assistant Lecturer and Reader in History.
 He was Professor of International History at the University of Leeds from 1966 to 1969, then Professor and Head of the Department of Modern History at the University of Birmingham from 1969 to 1994.
 He later worked at Hamburg University and London's Leo Baeck Institute.

 Grenville focused on portraying himself as an Englishman with German roots; thus, most of his studies revolved around this.
 He developed the international studies degree at Leeds, which focused on the use of film as a tool for understanding history.
+He lectured at many universities including the University of California and was known for his affable and good natured personality.

 Grenville married twice.
 He met Betty Anne Rosenberg through a Harkness Fellowship at Yale; they had three sons together.
-However, she soon died, and left Grenville with three sons to raise on his own.
-Patricia Carnie comforted him throughout the loss, and they married in 1975 and continued to have children.
+However, she died of cancer and left him with three young sons to raise on his own.
+Not long afterwards he met Patricia Carnie.
+She had also lost her husband to a heart attack when pregnant and had since had a girl, Claire.
+Understanding each other's loss, they fell in love and married in 1975.
+The three sons, George, Edward, and Murray adored Claire whom they quickly accepted as their sister, and shortly afterwards Grenville officially adopted Claire.
+John and Patricia had also had a child together, Annabelle.

-Grenville died on 7 March 2011.
-Patricia, his sons, Murray, Edward and George, his daughters, Claire and Annabelle, survived him.
+John Grenville died on 7 March in 2011.
+His final book, based in part on his own experiences, The Jews and Germans of Hamburg: The Destruction of a Civilization 1790-1945, was published shortly after his death.
+He was survived by his wife Patricia, his brother Walter, his sons, George, Edward, and Murray, and his daughters, Claire and Annabelle.